luxonis/depthai-python/docs/source/components/nodes/mobilenet_detection_network.rst

 =========================

 MobileNet detection network node is very similar to :ref:`NeuralNetwork` (in fact it extends it).
 The only difference is that this node is specifically for the MobileNet NN and it decodes the result of the NN on device.
-This means that :code:`Out` of this node is not a byte array but a :ref:`ImgDetections` that can easily be used in your code.
+This means that :code:`out` of this node is not a byte array but a :ref:`ImgDetections` that can easily be used in your code.

 How to place it